Business Reporting

 • Sales and marketing: Expenses related to getting the product to reach the target market, such as social media advertising, SEO development, and email marketing costs.

 • Research and development: Expenses related to developing, updating, and maintaining SaaS products.
-Service fees for products like Dropbox, SurveyMonkey, and Zendesk fall under this category.
+Service fees for products like Dropbox, SurveyMonkey, and Zendesk can be categorized as R&D expenses.

 • General and administrative costs: Expenses related to operational finance management and general business overhead for day-to-day operations, like insurance, internet, and utility bills.